 Project Gutenberg is one of the largest online collections of public domain books in the world.
 EPUB, PDF, and text downloads are available.

-If the Library does not own the book you need, you can place a free request through Interlibrary Loan and the Library will borrow the book from another institution.
-Books and other items usually take 7 to 10 business days to arrive.
+If the library does not own the book you need, you can place a free request through Interlibrary Loan, and the library will borrow the book from another institution.
+Books and other items usually take seven to ten business days to arrive.

 Current UVU students, staff, and teaching faculty may also borrow materials from other Utah academic libraries through the Utah Academic Library Consortium.
 Contact the institution you plan to check out materials from for borrowing guidelines; they may require identifying documents.

-If the Library does not own the book you need, you can suggest the Library purchase it.
+If the library does not own the book you need, you can suggest that the library purchase it.

 Salt Lake City, UT